the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ## Logical Operators

-Beyond relational and comparison operators which compute to booleans, there are also logical operators.
+Beyond relational and equality operators which compute to booleans, there are also logical operators.
 Do you recall the flaw that we had with "Robin being a developer and a lawyer" ?

 {title="index.js",lang="javascript"}
 ~~~~~~~